e-mothep/keycloak-theme-luna-app/README.md

 ## Deployment

 - Commit and push on master, the CI/CD will build a release.
-- Then you must contact the Keycloak administrator to install the release in Keycloak
+- Then you must contact the Keycloak administrator to restart the Luna Keycloak which fetch the latest release on GitHub.
-- Keycloak must be restarted in order to apply the changes.